codeforsanjose/open311-gateway/_Docs/log_james.md

 * Revised engine/router/rpc.go to put the route properly into each outbound RPC request - this involved making a copy of each struct.
 * Test OK.
 * Saved to GIT.
+* Created "routes" in the Cache in engine/services/services.go.
+This is a map of Routes by AreaID.
+This will be used by Search and any other functions requiring routing to an Adapter/Provider for an Area.
+*

 ### 2016.02.03 - Wed